Home

 WHY

-The world is powered by an unseen multitude of microbes, characterized by an overwhelming richness.
-This tireless multitude is specialized in small steps of complex biochemical processes that sustain our home, the planet earth.
-I’m working with bacterial synthetic communities trying to narrow down to simple rules that explain how the microbial multitude organize themselves into well-structured communities (see some picture here and on instagram) and ultimately shapes the biochemical cycles.
+The world is powered by an unseen multitude of microbes, characterized by overwhelming richness.
+This tireless multitude specializes in various steps of complex biochemical processes that sustain our home — Planet Earth — and control its climate.
+I’m working to distill this complexity into simple rules that explain how the microbial multitude organizes itself into well-structured communities [see some picture here and on instagram] and ultimately drive ecosystem function.

 WHAT & HOW